WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 }
 ```

 There is just one last problem.
-It is easy too make a typo and pass different arguments to `getEntityRecords` and `hasFinishedResolution`.
+It is easy to make a typo and pass different arguments to `getEntityRecords` and `hasFinishedResolution`.
 We can remove this risk by storing the arguments in a variable:

 ```js
 import { useSelect } from '@wordpress/data';